One-Language/One/README.md

 - [x] Lexer/Parser (Mostly)
 - [ ] Code Generator (we can get help from LLVM-C)
 - [ ] Developing runtime library and adding features
-- [ ] Design web framework for this language (Develoeprs can design/create website without using HTML,CSS language)
+- [ ] Design web framework for this language (Developers can design/create website without using HTML,CSS language)
 - [ ] Rewrite compiler in own language (Bootstrapping)

 ### Development help is wanted